dolphindb/api_python3/README.md

 * **highAvailability / highAvailabilitySites**: High-availability parameters.
 To enable high availability for DolphinDB Python API, set *highAvailability* = true and specify `ip:port` of all available nodes for *highAvailabilitySites*.
 * **keepAliveTime**: the duration between two keepalive transmissions to detect the TCP connection status.
 The default value is 30 (seconds).
 Set the parameter to release half-open TCP connections timely when the network is unstable.

+In high-availability mode, when a single thread is used to create multiple sessions, load balancing is implemented across all available nodes.
+However, when the sessions are created by multiple threads, load balancing is not guaranteed.

 Use the following script to connect to DolphinDB server with your username and password.
 The default is 'admin' and '123456'.

 ```python